tc-ca/DSD-Marine-Blazor-Components/Lookup/ReadMe.md

 # Autocomplete and CPAddressLookup Blazor Components

+NOTE!
+Contact someone from TNT for a possibly newer version of this component.

 This lookup component is based on the Blazored Typeahead, by Chris  Sainty. see https://github.com/Blazored/Typeahead

 The CPAddressLookup component requires a valid Canada Post Address Complete API key to work.
 This can be obtained from here https://www.canadapost.ca/pca/login/